ethanshea-ms/live-video-analytics/ref-apps/rocket/readme.md

 2. Create the required [Azure services.](../../utilities/video-analysis/notebooks/commons/03_create_azure_services.ipynb)

-3. As mentioned [here,](../../utilities/video-analysis/notebooks/readme.md) in addition to a development PC, you will also need an IoT Edge device to run LVA.
+3. You will need a development PC and also an IoT Edge device to run LVA and Rocket containers.
 If you don't have a physical IoT Edge device, you can [create an Azure virtual machine and configure it properly.](./notebooks/04_setup_iotedge_device.ipynb)
     > <span>[!NOTE]</span>
     > If you want to run the following sections, you must create a GPU accelerated VM such as the Standard_NC6 VM, which has an NVidia GPU.